 Number 1- Stink bomb

-Something that certainly wouldn’t go over well in 2018, leave it to Flyers fans to be responsible for it.
+Here’s something that certainly wouldn’t go over well in 2018.
 During a game against the Devils early in the 2008-09 season, an unknown device was thrown onto the ice after Martin Brodeur robbed Mike Richards with a big save at the goal line.
 The device then began smoking in front of the Devils bench before Richards picked it up and threw it by the Flyers tunnel.
 The game was stalled for multiple minutes as the smoke dissipated.
 The fan was thrown out and the game continued and the Flyers won 3-2 in overtime.
 If you want a refresher, here is the clip:

-Jerseys– This one isn’t necessarily strange, but it is relevant since the Flyers have seen quite a few fall to the ice this year.
+Jerseys– This one isn’t necessarily strange, but it is relevant since the Flyers have seen quite a few fall to the ice over the last few years.
 Toronto famously made this a thing during their miserable 2014 season.
 Dubbed “jersey-gate” when multiple jerseys were thrown that year, fans were handed a one-year ban from the Air Canada Centre.
 Other fanbases including the Oilers, Flames, Flyers, and Senators have followed suit over the years to voice their displeasure of their team.

 Bracelets– It wouldn’t be a list without including the Flyers bracelet incident of the 2016 playoffs.
 After falling 2-0 in the series, Flyers fans were disgruntled.
 After losing game three 6-1 fans threw the bracelets they were given for a pregame tribute to the late Ed Snider on to the ice.
 “Have some class” Lou Nolan yelled before “two minute bench minor.
 Way to go”.
 This was no doubt a blemish on the Flyers as it made national news over the next few days, but after getting shellacked, the frustration was understandable.